Well-posedness for the classical Stefan problem and the zero surface tension limit: Abstract

 \section{Abstract}

-We develop a framework for a {\em unified} treatment of well-posedness for the Stefan problem with and without surface tension.
-In the absence of surface tension, we provide new estimates for the regularity of the moving free-surface.
-We construct solutions as a limit of a carefully chosen sequence of approximate solutions to our so-called $ \kappa $-problem, in which moving surface is regularized and the boundary condition is modified.
-We conclude by proving that solutions of the Stefan problem with positive surface tension $\sigma$ converge to solutions of the classical Stefan problem as $\sigma\to0$.
+We develop a framework for a {\em unified} treatment of well-posedness for the Stefan problem with or without surface tension.
+In the absence of surface tension, we establish well-posedness in Sobolev spaces for the classical Stefan problem.
+We introduce a new velocity variable which extends the velocity of the moving free-boundary into the interior domain.
+The equation satisfied by this velocity is used for the analysis in place of the heat equation satisfied by the temperature.
+Solutions to the classical Stefan problem are then constructed as the limit of solutions to a carefully chosen sequence of approximations to the velocity equation, in which the moving free-boundary is regularized and the boundary condition is modified in a such a way as to preserve the basic nonlinear structure of the original problem.
+With our methodology, we simultaneously find the required stability condition for well-posedness and obtain new estimates for the regularity of the moving free-boundary.
+Finally, we prove that solutions of the Stefan problem with positive surface tension $\sigma$ converge to solutions of the classical Stefan problem as $\sigma \to 0$.